• Contact Us

 Other fragrances, such as citrus and peppermint, have been shown to have energizing effects and can help improve focus and concentration.

-In fact, a study conducted by researchers at the University of Northumbria found that the scent of peppermint can improve cognitive performance and increase alertness.
+a study conducted by researchers at the University of Northumbria found that the scent of peppermint can improve cognitive performance and increase alertness.

 Participants who were exposed to the scent of peppermint showed improved memory, attention, and reaction times compared to those who were not exposed to the scent.